Marianopolis College

 • Semester 4

-Integrative Project
+Integrative Project in ALC

-Choose 2 Creation courses
+Choose 2 Electives among courses in:

 2 French Second Language or 1 Complementary